Pinellas County Jail

 You can support your loved ones at Pinellas Co Jail on InmateAid, if you have any immediate questions contact the facility directly at 727-464-6415.

-The Pinellas Co Jail, located at 14400 49th St N in Clearwater, FL, is a secure detention center operated by the Pinellas County Sheriff's Office.
-This facility primarily houses individuals awaiting trial or sentencing, typically for less than two years.
-It accepts inmates from various jurisdictions, including surrounding towns, municipalities, the US Marshal's Service, and the Clearwater Police Department.
+The Pinellas Co Jail is a detention center located at 14400 49th St N Clearwater, FL which is operated locally by the Pinellas County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+Most of the sentenced inmates are here for less than two years.
+Pinellas County accepts inmates from surrounding towns, Clearwater Police Department, and the US Marshal's Service.

 Individuals who do not post bail within the first twenty-four hours are required to appear before a judge.
 During this first appearance, conducted either in person or via telephone, the judge informs the arrested person of the charges against them and sets the bond amount.